Robust quantum dots charge autotuning using neural network uncertainty: Problem definition

 \subsection{Problem frame and constraints}

-We framed the problem of charge state tuning as an exploration task where each step consists of detecting charge transition lines in the measurement of a voltage space subsection.
+We framed the problem of charge state tuning as an exploration task, where each step consists of detecting charge transition lines in the measurement of a voltage space subsection.
 The ultimate goal is to reach a specific charge regime while minimizing the exploration cost.
 In this case, the cost is the measurement time, which is directly affected by the number of steps and the size of the subsection measured.
-This approach allows us to break down the problem into two distinct tasks: the transition line detection (section~\ref{sec:line}) and the diagram exploration strategy (section~\ref{sec:autotuning}).
+This approach allows us to break down the problem into two distinct tasks: transition line detection (Section~\ref{sec:line}) and the diagram exploration strategy (Section~\ref{sec:autotuning}).

-To uphold the robustness and adaptability of our methodology, we consciously minimized the utilization of pre-processing techniques while maintaining a relatively simple \ac{NN} model.
-This decision is grounded in the ultimate objective of implementing this solution on custom electronics inside the cryogenic environment of a dilution refrigerator to perform in-situ online tuning.
+To uphold the robustness and adaptability of our methodology, we consciously minimized the utilization of preprocessing techniques while maintaining a relatively simple \ac{NN} model.
+This decision was grounded in the ultimate objective of implementing this solution in custom electronics inside the cryogenic environment of a dilution refrigerator to perform in situ online tuning.
 The computational constraints and the need for a streamlined process inherent to this environment necessitate a careful balance between model complexity and operational energy efficiency.
 To evaluate the efficacy of our approach across various \ac{QD} designs, we tested our method on three distinct datasets, each obtained from a different hardware and research group.
 This ensures that our solution is not tailored specifically to one quantum device but can be applied to a wide range of \ac{QD}-based spin qubit hardware.